tomagladiator/Bulletproof-font-mixin/README.md

 What about a SCSS mixin who can calculate with a REM font-size the perfect line-height (Golden rule), le letter-spacing (based to photoshop) and add a fallback in pixel!

+Based on 10px = 1rem, so you need to include in yout SCSS : html{
+  font-size: 62.5%;
+}

 ex:  <br>
 *@include fs(1.2);* &nbsp;&nbsp;&nbsp;&nbsp; //1.2rem